922tech/django-implementations/Readme.md

 Celery (as asynchronous-handling/scheduling tool),
 Redis (as a broker for celery and also in-memory caching database),
-ReactJS (as front-end application which is embedded in the ui directory),
+ReactJS (as front-end application which is embedded in the ui directory), Webpack (as the integrator of django app and react app)